voximplant/react-native-demo/README.md

 	### iOS

 	1. Run `pod install` from `react-native-demo/ios` folder
-	2. Start XCode and open generated VoxImplantDemo.xcworkspace
+	2. Start XCode and open generated `VoxImplantDemo.xcworkspace`
-	3. Run your project (`Cmd+R`)

 	Note: To enable ios push notifications in demo project, follow the [the instructions](http://voximplant.com/blog/push-notifications-for-ios/) to add certificates to the Voximplant Cloud